 To advocate open and trusting working relationships amongst its employees, the Group attributes great emphasis to fair and equal treatment as well as diversity.
-The Group acquires new talents through various channels, which include but are not limited to, campus recruitment, experienced hire, internal recommendations and Group-sponsored competitions.
-All candidates are selected in a fair manner based on their ability and competencies, regardless of their age, disability, gender, race, etc..
+The Group acquires new talents through various channels, which include but are not limited to, campus recruitment, experienced hiring, internal recommendations, and Group-sponsored competitions.
+All candidates are selected in a fair manner based on their ability and competencies, regardless of their age, disability, gender, race, etc.

 Understanding that the success of a sustainable business relies on a talented and engaged workforce as well as a balanced and positive working environment, the Group encourages employees to pursue their career paths within the Group.
 The Group does so by providing multiple promotion tracks for career progression and tailored on-the-job training.
-As of 31 December 2020, the Group had approximately 3,200 employees with an average monthly turnover rate of 1.76%.
-Given the nature of the business, the Group's workforce is mainly composed of female and young people.
+As of 31 December 2021, the Group had approximately 3,300 employees with an average monthly turnover rate of 2.24%.
+Given the nature of business, the workforce is mainly composed of females and young people.

-Figure 2 Total workforce by employment category
+Figure 2: Total workforce by employment category

-Figure 3 Total workforce by gender
+Figure 3: Total workforce by gender

-Figure 4 Total workforce by age
+Figure 4: Total workforce by age